servantboy/The-Revelation-Riddle/chapters/013_Word_Progression_Light_Theme.md

 	•	kept in cloisters and libraries,
 	•	wrapped in layers of tradition and clerical control,
 	•	hidden from the common people in their own tongue.
-It becomes the Hidden Word:
+	•	it becomes the Hidden Word:
 	•	hidden in monasteries and scriptoria,
 	•	hidden in liturgies and ceremonies,
 	•	hidden behind a priestly class,